V

 • Oak

-• Spruce.
+• Spruce

 One of the most significant breeding areas for veeries is beaver wetlands.
 These are damp areas formed following the construction of a beaver dam.
-While this was previously a scarcely available habitat, it is becoming more and more accessible with the increases in the beaver population.
+While this was previously a scarcely available habitat, it is becoming more and more accessible with the increase in the beaver population.

 During migration, veeries can be found throughout the southeastern United States and the northeastern counties of South America.
 They winter in the central and southern regions of Brazil.
-In the midst of migration, you can find them lingering out forest edges, where they can often be seen on the ground foraging.
+In the midst of migration, you can find them lingering on forest edges, where they can often be seen on the ground foraging.

 Veery Nests